lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 Simultaneously, such processes often increase the selectiveness of a methodology, leaving out any additional organisms to a host-endophyte symbiosis.
 Full metagenomic sequencing would be a less biased assessment to study all organisms in a symbiosis, at least when one expects more endophytic microbes.

-Full metagenomics sequencing is inefficient if symbionts are lowly abundant in plant tissue; hence, the method becomes highly cost-inefficient.
+Full metagenomics sequencing is inefficient if symbionts are lowly abundant in plant tissue; hence, the method becomes cost-inefficient.
-Alternatively, symbiont genomes may be retrieved from sequencing data already available in data repositories, thereby capitalising on opportunities of the FAIR data age and the diversity thereof.
+Alternatively, symbiont genomes may be retrieved from sequencing data already available in data repositories; capitalising on opportunities of the FAIR data age and its diversity.
 We demonstrated this before in chapter \ref{foul play}, where we serendipitously found bacterial genomes as a by-product of the _A. filiculoides_ genome assembly.
 @Delmont2016 extracted three bacterial genomes from the tardigrade genome similarly, using advanced visualisation and multiple sequencing libraries to puzzle apart the scaffolds of multiple organisms in a single assembly.
 Additionally, a study may benefit from using public data for the scope of the inquiry can be easily widened to include related species and their metagenomes.